mozilla/application-services/docs/design/remerge/rfc.md

             - The new mirror is the `old_mirror UNION (local - mirror) UNION (remote - mirror)`
             - In the case of conflict (a new or changed record present in both local or mirror), the newer value is taken.
-            - Note: Deletions are stored as explicit tombstones, and preferred over modificatons iff. `prefer_deletions` is true.
+            - Note: Deletions (from the set) are stored as explicit tombstones, and preferred over modificatons iff. `prefer_deletions` is true.
             - This is a little hand-wavey, but seems sufficiently specified, esp. given that we aren't planning on implementing it immediately.

-4. The "merged delta" is applied to the mirror record to produce the new mirror record which will be uploaded to the server.
+4. The "merged delta" is applied to the mirror record to produce the new local record which will be uploaded to the server, and become the next mirror.

     - This record will have a vector clock that is a descendent of the local, mirror, and incoming remote clocks.